Boston University PY106 - Physics II

 - 10.11.2024 -

-stress?
-This is a very good question, as the course is
+This is a very good question, as the course is fast-paced, surveys a

-fast-paced and it's also more abstract than PY105.
-If you are taking
+also more abstract than PY105.
+If you recently took PY105 (in Fall

-read through the syllabus, no matter how you look at it, the fact is
+syllabus, from last year, no matter how you look at it, the fact is this course is

-this course is fast-paced and we are expecting a lot from you.
-Unlike
+fast-paced and we are expecting a lot from you.

 towards a routine for yourself and follow it!
 We will certainly help